 Student Resources and Services

-The Academic Success Center (ASC) empowers all to thrive academically, personally, and professionally.
-The Academic Success Center provides an inclusive environment dedicated to building authentic relationships and community, fostering meaningful learning experiences, and collaborating with all as they pursue their passion and purpose.
+Housed inside the Student Success Center, Academic Success Initiatives (ASI) empowers all to thrive academically, personally, and professionally.
+Academic Success Initiatives provides an inclusive environment dedicated to building authentic relationships and community, fostering meaningful learning experiences, and collaborating with all as they pursue their passion and purpose.
 In partnership with the Provost, Vice Provost and other University leaders, this area is responsible for the coordination of academic success programs across the University.

-The ASC includes: Academic Initiatives, ePortfolio & Digital Initiatives, High Impact Learning Initiatives, TRIO: Student Support Services, TRIO: McNair Scholars, TRIO: Upward Bound, Transfer Initiatives and Transfer Center, Completion Initiatives and Advisor Support, First Year Student Success, and Monarch Internship and Co-Op.
-This team provides strategic direction for academic success initiatives across all academic colleges and a diverse array of services and programs for students.
-The staff works to ensure students learn about academic programs and majors; connect to campus peers, groups, and others with similar interests; make academic plans, monitor progress, and reach short-and long-term goals; engage in active learning and work-based learning programs; find and use academic support services; and showcase skills, talents, and abilities.
+In collaboration with the academic colleges and other partners across campus, these units provide a diverse array of services and programs for undergraduate students.
+Staff work to ensure students learn about academic programs and majors; connect to campus peers, groups, and others with similar interests; make academic plans, monitor progress, and reach short-and long-term goals; engage in active learning and work-based learning programs; find and use academic support services; and showcase skills, talents, and abilities.

 Educational Accessibility